 Ashtami Rohini is also known as Janmashtami.
 Ashtami Rohini is celebrated on the eighth day of Krishna Paksha in the month of Bhadrapada in the Hindu calendar which falls in August or September.

-Last year, we had an exciting experience in our society.
-During the Ashtami Rohini festival, many earthen pots hung high above the street.
-Soon a group of children began making a human pyramid below the pot.
-They fell again and again but finally, they were able to build the pyramid.
-The smallest boy went right up to the top and broke the pot flooding everyone below with its content of curd.
+Last year, we had a delightful experience in our society during Ashtami Rohini.
+Several earthen pots were hung high above the street.
+A group of children formed a human pyramid below the pot, repeatedly attempting to reach its top.
+Despite the challenges, they persevered and successfully built the pyramid.
+The youngest boy then climbed to the pinnacle and broke the pot, showering everyone below with its contents of curd.

 You Asked, We Listened – Get Free Access to All Writing Lists 😍😍